 |1||HM3423||3 pin locking header|

-This project will need the Processing program to build the gui.
-You can download processing from here:
+This project will need the Processing program to build the GUI.
+Download the program here:

-The overal system is easy enough to understand; There is only 2 main modules and a computer system.
+The overall system is easy enough to understand, there are only two main modules and a computer system.

-The SERVO motor will turn the ultrasonic sensor around a range of angles to get distances at those angles; then that will be fed back through the UNO into the computer system.
+The SERVO motor will turn the ultrasonic sensor around in a range of angles to achieve distances at those angles.
+That will then be fed back through the UNO into the computer system.

 We use a XC4482 as a base for creating our servo/ultrasonic interface, as well as a smaller prototyping shield to provide a physical hardware mounting between the SERVO and ultrasonic sensor.

-To make the ultrasonic sensor fit on the servo easily, we can use the small XC3850 prototyping board as a base to put the ultrasonic sensor.
+To make the ultrasonic sensor fit on the servo easily, use the small XC3850 prototyping board as a base for the ultrasonic sensor.

-Notice in the picture above that there is a small hole drilled, around the centre of the board.
-This is to allow the servo screw to fit in and mount the servo arm to the servo.
+Notice in the picture above there is a small hole drilled around the centre of the board.
+This is to allow the SERVO screw to fit in and mount the SERVO arm to the servo.

-It is generally easier to drill this hole out first, then solder the ultrasonic sensor into the board as shown.
+It's generally easier to drill this hole out first then solder the ultrasonic sensor into the board as shown.

-Then it is just a case of soldering some wires to the 4 pins of the ultrasonic sensor, and hot-glueing one of the servo arms to the board so that it can be attached to the servo.
+Then it’s just a case of soldering wires to the four pins of the ultrasonic sensor, and hot-gluing one of the SERVO arms to the board so that it is attached to the SERVO.

-We used wire-wrap wire ( WW4346 etc) for the small connections but you can use any wire that you have available; Make sure that they do not get in the way of the servo arm.
+We used wire-wrap wire ( WW4346 etc) for the small connections but you can use any wire that you have available.
+Make sure the wires don’t get in the way of the SERVO arm.

-Take special consideration of what pins match where, as you need to be sure when you are connecting the ultrasonic to the arduino.
+Take special consideration of what pins go where.
+You’ll need to be sure when you’re connecting the ultrasonic to the Arduino.

 We position the header connectors close to the edge of the board so that there's plenty of room for the cables to move.

-On the underside, we just wire it soso that the servo control pin is
+On the underside, we just wire it so the SERVO control pin is

 A1 and the Ultrasonic pins are connected to pins

-9. We also use a jumper wire from one header connector to the other to join up the VCC connections; then join the GND connection to the GND on the arduino.
+9. We also use a jumper wire from one header connector to the other to join up the VCC connections, and then join the GND connection to the GND on the Arduino.

-Doing it in this order makes it so that the socket socket leads can remain together and run neatly next to each other, without tangling VCC/GND/DATA lines.
+Following this order makes sure the socket leads stay together and run neatly next to each other without tangling VCC/GND/DATA lines.

-Attach the Servo module to the servo, and rotate to check the correct positioning of the servo module.
-The servo is non-continous, so you will have to check and reposition the ultrasonic sensor if you find that it can not turn in the full range of motion expected.
+Attach the SERVO module to the SERVO and rotate to check it’s in the correct position.
+The SERVO is non-continuous, so you’ll have to check and reposition the ultrasonic sensor if you find that it can’t turn the the full range of motion.

 The Processing GUI will connect to the last Serial port on your computer, which should be the Arduino.

-You will not be able to connect to the Arduino via Processing if you have the Arduino Serial Monitor or Serial Plotter open.
+You won't be able to connect to the Arduino via Processing if you have the Arduino Serial Monitor or Serial Plotter open.
 Close these and try to run the Processing sketch again.

-Got more ideas with what we can add to it?
+Do you have more ideas on how we can improve the radar?
 Submit a github issue and get collaborating!

-Please note, Jaycar does not support nor endorse any of the below links, nor offers any guarentee of their quality or suitability for your needs.
+Please note, Jaycar does not support nor endorse any of the below links, nor offers any guarantee of their quality or suitability for your needs.